Municipal Property Tax Levies

-In addition to what you owe based off property assessment and mill rate, your tax bill - providing it is residential rather than commercial - will also include taxes owed from a $10 dollar per month recreation levy ($120 per year).
+In addition to what you owe based on property assessment and mill rate, your tax bill - providing it is residential rather than commercial - will also include taxes owed from a 10 dollar per month recreation levy ($120 per year).
 This levy was adopted in 2019 to help pay for the design and construction of the Town's new multi-use recreation centre and high school, which is slated to open in spring 2024.

 Education & Seniors Housing Tax Levies

 Finally, your tax bill also includes taxes owed to the province for education and seniors housing.
-Taxes owed from these levies are not subject to control or review by the Town, and the amount a taxpayer owes to each category is based upon a separate mill rate established by the Province that the Town collects on behalf of the on behalf of the Government of Alberta and the Green Acres Foundation.
+Taxes owed from these levies are not subject to control or review by the Town, and the amount a taxpayer owes to each category is based upon a separate mill rate established by the Province that the Town collects on behalf of the Government of Alberta and the Green Acres Foundation.

 Below is a summary of the 2023 property tax mill rates and how they compare to 2022.